ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 #### Quantify population change

 __We will fit simple linear models (abundance over time for each population, `abundance ~ year`) to get a measure of the overall change experienced by each population for the period it was monitored.
 We will extract the slope, i.e. the estimate for the `year` term for each population.
 We can do this in a pipe as well, which makes for an efficient analysis.
 Here, we are analysing five populations, but you can also do it for thousands.
-With the `broom` package, we can extract model coefficients using one single line `tidy(model_name)`.__
+With the `broom` package, we can extract model coefficients using one single line: `tidy(model_name)`.__

 ```r
 # Calculate population change using linear models